janlord01/wp-post-list-plugin/README.md

-# Post Title List Plugin with Pagination
+# Post Title List Plugin

 **Plugin Name:** Post Title List Plugin
 **Description:** A simple WordPress plugin to display a paginated list of all post titles as clickable links using a shortcode.